charliecalvert/CloudNotes/Assignments/PointerLock.md

 ## PointerLock Implementation

-Here is my (slightly modified) version of the the boilerplate PointerLock code.
+Here is my (slightly modified) version of the boilerplate **PointerLockControls** code that Mr Doob of ThreeJs fame wrote.
 This is from the [Three.js site][plc], and is used widely.
-Put it in a file called **PointerLockControls.js**:
+Note that I have recently (10-12-16) converted the code to support **require.js**, as explained below the declaration of the object.
+Put this code in a file called **PointerLockControls.js**:

 [plc]: https://github.com/mrdoob/three.js/blob/master/examples/js/controls/PointerLockControls.js